 Tell me about your research and how my readers might be able to help you.

 I am researching climate science in state science standards for my thesis, with an end goal of categorizing the states based on how well they incorporate climate science concepts.
 A big part of this is a survey I’m performing of science education professionals, where I ask the participants to choose and rank their top five priorities for climate science education.
 It would be amazing if your science education readers in the U.S. could take my survey by midnight PST on April 10, 2016.
 The more data I get, the happier I am!
-Just click this link to begin.

 What’s next for you?